J. R. R. Tolkien's youth in Birmingham

 King Edward's School was of fundamental importance to Tolkien's future life and career.
 It was then in New Street in the centre of Birmingham.
 The school had been rebuilt in 1836, designed by Sir Charles Barry who would later design the Houses of Parliament.
 Eventually in December 1910 Tolkien gained an exhibition - a form of scholarship - to study classics at Exeter College, part of the University of Oxford.
 He stayed at school until July 1911, and left Birmingham for Oxford in October.

 King Edward's School Sports Day, July 1909 Tolkien was an enthusiastic participant in various activities organised by the School Club.
 He became captain of his house rugby team, and wrote an epic poem about one match in February 1911 for the school magazine.
 As Secretary of the School Debating Society he was described in the school magazine as 'ever-active' and 'ingenious', and accused of 'highwaymanism'.
 He also enjoyed acting.
 He was one of the school librarians, he and his friends would meet in the school library to have illicit picnics, brewing tea over a small stove.
 They then started to go to the cafe over Barrow's Stores in Corporation Street at lunchtime.

 Barrows cafe circa 1905, from the Arts and Industries magazine

 After Tolkien had left this was described jokingly by Christopher Wiseman, one of his friends, as the T.C.B.S. - Tea Club Barrovian Society.
 The friends would discuss language, literature, mythology as well as music, art and current affairs.
 To discover more about them select Tolkien and his Circle

-Several of Tolkien's relatives attended King Edward's School; one younger cousin had a volume of poetry published after his death in the First World War.
-See
+Several of Tolkien's relatives (Thomas Ewart Mitton, cousin) attended King Edward's School; one younger cousin had a volume of poetry published after his death in the First World War.

 We are not responsible for the content of other organisations' websites.